I am a PhD Candidate in Political Science at University of California, Berkeley and a Research Associate at the Center of the Politics of Development.

 Abstract

-“Conditional Balance Tests: Increasing Sensitivity and Specificity with Prognostic Covariates” (with Thad Dunning and Adam Bouyamourn)
+“Conditional Balance Tests: Increasing Sensitivity and Specificity with Prognostic Covariates”

 [working paper]